 If you’re not keen on pumping up, and sleeping on, an air mattress and sleeping in a bag, you can simply take the mattress and doona off your bed and take it outside.

 Consider adding some mood lighting by using some fairy lights.
 This is also a great way to identify where guy-ropes are located at night to avoid tripping over them.

 3. Settle in for a home campfire

 Unlike South Australia's national parks at Easter time, you can have a campfire in your backyard – which is great if the weather gets a bit cool at night-time.
 But there are some important rules to follow.

 If your home is within the Adelaide metropolitan area or within a township, you can have a fire in a brazier, chiminea or fire pit, but only if you use charcoal as the fuel.
 If you leave outside of the metropolitan area or a township, you can use dry wood for your fire.

 It’s also a good idea to check the Fire Danger Rating on the CFS website as fires are not allowed on Total Fire Ban days.

-If you decide to have a fire, make sure you select a location that has a minimum of 4 metres clearance above and around the fire, and make sure a responsible person is in attendance at all times with water and/or an appropriate extinguisher.
+If you decide to have a fire, make sure you select a location that has a minimum of 4 m clearance above and around the fire, and make sure a responsible person is in attendance at all times with water and/or an appropriate extinguisher.

 4. Be creative with your food and snacks